How to develop accountability in your recovery

 This closes a lot of the loopholes and offers great incentive to not look for anything pornographic, since you’ll know that your activity online is no longer secret and isolated.
 CE does a good job of protecting privacy, however.
 The screenshots are blurred so your partners won’t be able to read your messages/emails or whatever else is on your screen.
 And if you set one of your partners as the account administrator, then you’ll need to request permission from them to ever uninstall the software.

-There are a couple of downsides with CE, however.
+There are a couple of downsides with EA, however.
 Because of how the software functions, you will not be able to use a VPN.
 If you have any work devices, you may not be allowed to install this software on them.
 And the screen accountability doesn’t play very nicely with iPhones, so on those devices you’ll be using the last generation of accountability that just tracks browsing activity.

 With tools like this and the right accountability partners, you can not only have accountability after the fact, but you can have a great deterrent before anything happens that you’ll regret.
-To give you an example, my own accountability partners on Covenant Eyes are my best friend, my mother, and my sister.
+To give you an example, my own accountability partners are my best friend, my mother, and my sister.
 I know that if I slip up, that I’ll have to have some tough conversations with people I really don’t want to let down.
 That makes it easy to not even consider it an option.

 How do I ask for help?